devcontainers/features/src/common-utils/NOTES.md

 ```

 For `zsh`, the default theme is a [standard Oh My Zsh! theme](https://ohmyz.sh/).
 You may pick a different one by modifying the `ZSH_THEME` variable in `~/.zshrc`.

-## OS Support

-This Feature should work on recent versions of Debian/Ubuntu-based distributions with the `apt` package manager installed.

-`bash` is required to execute the `install.sh` script.